MicrosoftDocs/edge-developer/CONTRIBUTING.md

 1. Click the **New pull request** button.
 (The `base fork` is listed as `MicrosoftDocs/edge-developer`, the `head fork` should show your fork of the repo, and the branch in which you made your changes.)
 You can review your changes here as well.

 1. Click the green **Create pull request** button.
-You must give your Pull Request a title and description, then click the **Create pull request** button again.
+Give your Pull Request a title and description, then click the **Create pull request** button again.

 1. After pushing your contribution to the remote repo, you are sent an email from **Open Publishing Build Service** informing whether your contribution built successfully.
 The email contains links to any error warnings such as broken links.
 Click the links to see your content staged on the `review.docs.microsoft.com` site.